 A view you see in Google Earth on opening the kmz file above when zooming in.
 Click on this thumbnail to see the full view

 Throughout this site you can access any page from the Navigation Menus on the top of each page.
 Also throughout this site, once you have clicked on the page, you can return to the top of any page by pressing the HOME key on your keypad or you can click on the up Arrow located at the bottom right.
 To increase the size of the text displayed press CTRL and + keys together.
 These shortcuts are not for Smartphones.

-The Shed has been operational since Aug 2008 and has a regular meeting attendance of between 40 and 65.
+The Shed has been operational since Aug 2008 and has a regular meeting attendance of between 40 and 60.
 There is a nominal cost of a gold coin donation which helps covers the cost of coffee, tea, biscuits and cake.
+We have now introduced an annual contribution charge of $12 per member to help pay for the annual AMSA insurance costs.
 Everyone is welcome to attend the Melba Shed so please feel free to invite any friends who you think would enjoy the experience.
 If you are new then just turn up.
 However please check the Program first.

 About Melba Shed

 Weekly meetings comprise an informal chat over coffee with a guest speaker, BBQ or excursion to a local attraction.
-Special Interest Groups have included cycling, walking, golf, luncheon, lawn bowls, coffee and chat, and computing.
+Special Interest Groups have included cycling, walking, luncheon, coffee and chat.
 These groups meet regularly and community based volunteer work is also undertaken and outreach support provided.

 A major objective is to advance the well-being and health of their male members and to encourage social inclusion.
 AMSA prioritises the wellbeing of all men valuing the role that Men’s Sheds play in the prevention of social isolation by providing a safe, friendly and welcoming place for men to work on meaningful projects and to contribute to the wider community.